dunkirk16/rayTracer/README.md

     scene.txt is the input file.
 It defines some environment variables such as lights and camera setups.
-It also specifies the models that are going to be rendered in the scene.
+It also specifies the models that are going to be rendered in the scene (SMF triangle mesh models must be placed under /models folder).

     run.sh contains the default rules of compiling and running the programs.
     Note: change the access permissions of run.sh before using it: